Every Avenger: Endgame cameo in that Super Bowl spot

+However, what I didn't realize until maybe my fifth viewing was that at the beginning, the less than one-second flashes of images are actually quick shots of nearly all the heroes that died in the last movie.

 It's brilliant, especially in how it highlights the red in each image.
-As if each characters' blood is less on Thanos' hands, but more more on the Avengers hands.
-At least that's how I'm sure Cap will see it, a theory in which his dialogue in this trailer lends credence to.
+As if each character's blood is less on Thanos' hands and more on the Avengers' hands.
+At least that's how I'm sure Cap will see it, a theory his dialogue in this trailer lends credence to.
 Maybe it's just my wild interpretation though.

 Anyway, here are the images that appear in order before we get to the Marvel Studios logo.